Overview

 To learn more about the SRV connection format, see SRV Connection Format in the MongoDB Server documentation.

-Specify a CA File
+Specify a Client Certificate

 When you connect to a MongoDB deployment with TLS enabled, the deployment will by default require the client to provide a client certificate issued by a certificate authority, or an authority trusted by the native certificate store in use on the server.